 When I talk about the machine, I mean concrete things.

-Enterprise systems that talk to each other.
-A tech stack that supports the business instead of forcing the business to work around it.
+Enterprise systems that talk to each other, a tech stack that supports the business instead of forcing the business to work around it.

 Business processes that are documented, repeatable, and owned by somebody specific.
 Not tribal knowledge.
 Not "ask Sarah, she knows how we do that."